crispinprojects/formant-synthesizer/README.md

 make fspeak
 ./fspeak
 ```

 You should hear the formant speech synthesizer saying "Hello world I am a speech synthesizer"

 ## Summary

 Unfortunately, the synthesizer produces robotic speech.
 Compile the code and listen to it say "Hello world I am a speech synthesizer"

-I was hoping to use the formant speech synthesizer in my GTK4 [Talk Calendar](https://github.com/crispinprojects/talkingcalendar) project but I use my own word concatenation speech synthesizer instead for audibility.
+I was hoping to use the formant speech synthesizer in my GTK4 [Talk Calendar](https://github.com/crispinprojects/talkgcalendar) project but for audibility reasons I used my own word concentation speech synthesizer and latterly [espeak](https://espeak.sourceforge.net/).